 And in all the cases involving Weissman, you have exculpatory evidence withheld.

-Starting with when the truth about Bulger was finally uncovered through investigative reporting and persistent and honest judges, and U.S. taxpayers haven't footed a hundred million dollar court award to the four men that apparently were framed for the murders committed by the Bulger gang.
+Anyway, a former FBI agent from the Minneapolis Division, legal counsel, the FBI, wrote an op-ed last year in the Huffington Post: No, Robert Mueller and James Comey are not heroes, starting with when the truth about Bulger was finally uncovered through investigative reporting and persistent and honest judges and U.S. taxpayers having footed a $100 million court award to the four men that apparently were framed for the murders committed by the Bulger gang.

-In other words, the gang that the FBI had thought they had him as a cooperating uh gangster.
+In other words, the gang that the FBI had thought they had him as a cooperating gangster.

 When did you know it?